-Short and half season crops are the ones that are most beneficial to plant in succession because you can stagger your plantings and get continued harvests throughout the growing season.
+Short and half-season crops are the ones that are most beneficial to plant in succession because you can stagger your plantings and get continued harvests throughout the growing season.

-Longer season crops can still be planted in succession such as peppers, tomatoes, and winter squash but they’ll have to be planted closer together and early enough that they still have time to reach maturity.
+Longer season crops can still be planted in successions such as peppers, tomatoes, and winter squash but they’ll have to be planted closer together and early enough that they still have time to reach maturity.